SGM GOAL / Materials Science and Engineering

 Yann – 2001: Head of Research and Development, OSIC

-2001–2002: Technician then project manager atEspace Composite, a company specializing in the manufacture of high-performance carbon masts.
+2001–2002: Technician and later project manager at“Espace Composite,” a company specializing in the manufacture of high-performance carbon fiber masts.

-- Creation of a production unit for manufacturing composite orthoses and prostheses Design and manufacture of joints for orthoses (first patent)
+- Establishment of a production unit for manufacturing composite orthoses and prostheses; design and manufacture of joints for orthoses (1st patent)

-- development of several concepts for carbon foot orthotics (foot lifters)
+- development of several designs for carbon-fiber foot-and-ankle orthoses (foot lifters)

-- development of a silicone application process for the manufacture of cosmetic prostheses
+- Development of a silicone processing method for the manufacture of cosmetic prostheses

-- development of a rehabilitation device (third patent)
+- Development of a rehabilitation device (3rd patent)

-– a general scientific education (mathematics, physics, mechanics, optics, fluid mechanics, chemistry),
+– a broad scientific education (mathematics, physics, mechanics, optics, fluid mechanics, chemistry),

-– general knowledge and properties of different materials,
+– general knowledge and properties of various materials,

-Sébastien – 2002: Head of Testing and Measurement, Solios Carbone
+Sébastien – 2002: Testing and Measurement Manager, Solios Carbone

-2002–2003: R&D Technician – Carbone Savoie – R&D study for the manufacture of carbon cathodes for the aluminum industry.
+2002–2003: R&D Technician – Carbone Savoie – R&D research on the manufacture of carbon anodes for the aluminum industry.

-2006–2008: Tyco Waterworks – Test Station Technician – Testing and development of new products in the field of drinking water distribution network regulation.
+2006–2008: Tyco Waterworks – Test Facility Technician – Testing and development of new products in the field of drinking water distribution network control.

-Since 2008 – Testing and Measurement Manager – Solios Carbone – R&D studies, process expertise, technical responses to new projects in the field of carbon anode manufacturing for the primary aluminum industry.
+Since 2008 – Testing and Measurement Manager – Solios Carbone – R&D, process expertise, and technical support for new projects in the field of carbon anode manufacturing for the primary aluminum industry.

-"The training provided by IUT SGM enabled me to acquire broad skills and knowledge concerning all types of materials.
-This versatility has been evident in my professional career, which I have deliberately focused on R&D, while allowing myself the opportunity to discover several fields and work on different types of materials (paper/cardboard, cast iron, coke, pitch, aluminum).
-Today, I design new equipment and improve the manufacturing process for carbon anodes for the primary aluminum industry, and I provide technical support to project teams in the design of new production plants."
+“The training I received at IUT SGM enabled me to acquire a broad range of skills and knowledge regarding all types of materials.
+This versatility has been evident throughout my career, which I have deliberately focused on R&D while still allowing myself the opportunity to explore various fields and work with different types of materials (paper/cardboard, cast iron, coke, pitch, aluminum).
+Today, I design new equipment and improve the manufacturing process for carbon anodes for the primary aluminum industry, and I provide technical support to project teams in the design of new production plants.”

 Nicolas – 2009: Business owner in the recycling industry